Yahkob/BubblePopper/README.md

 </ul>

 <h2>Todo/Bugs</h2>
-<ul><h4>Same user play</h4>When a user logins in they can then start a game with their self by clicking new game twice.
+<ul><h4>Same user play</h4><li>When a user logins in they can then start a game with their self by clicking new game twice.
 This is an effect of the multiplayer system only requiring one player to be logged in.
-Possible solution could be to require the allocateGame function to verify the same user isn't trying to start a new game with themself.
+Possible solution could be to require the allocateGame function to verify the same user isn't trying to start a new game with themself.</li>
+<h4>Bubble Creation</h4>
+<li>Issue when bubbles are created it inserts 64 * 64 bubbles</li>